pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 `interface_input`|list|List of dictionaries; each dictionary requires two keys: `model_part` and `variables`.
 The former contains the name of the `ModelPart` as a string.
 The value of the latter is a list of variables.
 Even if there is only one variable, a list is required.
 For the Python solver wrappers these variables are fixed: `["displacement"]` for a flow solver and `["pressure","traction"]` for a structure solver.
 `interface_output`|list|Analogous to `interface_input`.
 However, the variables are different: `["pressure","traction"]` for a flow solver and `["displacement"]` for a structure solver.
 `unsteady`|bool|(optional) Default: `true`.
 Indicates if case is steady or unsteady.
+`save_restart`|int|(optional) Default: 0.
+Determines the time step interval upon which a pickle file *`case_timestep<time step>.pickle`* is written, to be used for restart purposes.
+A minus sign indicates only the file from the last interval is retained.
+`time_step_start`|int|(optional) Default: 0.
+Time step number to (re)start a transient FSI calculation.
+If `0` is given, the simulation starts from scratch.
+Otherwise, the code looks for the pickle file *`case_timestep<timestep_start>.pickle`* to start from the corresponding time step.
+For a steady simulation, the value should be `0`.
-`working_directory`|string|Absolute path to the working directory or relative path with respect to the current directory.
+<nobr>`working_directory`</nobr>|string|Absolute path to the working directory or relative path with respect to the current directory.

-`delta_t` is a necessary parameter, but is usually defined in a higher component.
-However, it can also be given directly as parameter of the solver wrapper (e.g. for standalone testing).
-If it is defined both in higher component and in the solver wrapper, then the former value is used and a warning is printed.
+`delta_t` is a necessary parameter, while `timestep_start` and `save_restart` are optional, but all are usually defined in a higher component.
+However, they can also be given directly as parameter of the solver wrapper (e.g. for standalone testing).
+If they are defined both in higher component and in the solver wrapper, then the former value is used and a warning is printed.

-There is no parameter `timestep_start`, as currently, restart is not implemented in this solver wrapper.

-Because these solvers are simple it is possible to ommit the use of interpolation between two solver wrappers.
+Because these solvers are simple it is possible to omit the use of interpolation between two solver wrappers.
 In that case , the names of the `ModelParts` of both flow and structure solver need to be the same.

 ### Tube flow solver